SanketDG/mexe/README.md

 # mexe

-A python script to make your Python files executable.
+Convert any python script to an executable.

 ## Installation